Gorisek-Bros/docs/profile.md

 Parent element name: profile\
 Element name: line

-The next points are defined using the line element.
+The next points can be defined using the line element.
 As the profile is continuous, the start and lines will be connected in defined coordinates.

 | Name  | Type   | Description                                                                | Optional |
 | ----- | ------ | -------------------------------------------------------------------------- | -------- |